baikj/centreon/doc/en/installation/from_packages.rst

 Using packages
 ==============

-Centreon supplies RPM for its products via the Centreon Open Sources version available free of charge on our repository (ex CES).
+Centreon provides RPM for its products through the Centreon Open Sources version available free of charge on our repository (ex CES).

-These packages have been successfully tested on CentOS and Red Hat environments in 6.x and 7.x versions.
+These packages have been successfully tested on CentOS and Red Hat environments 7.x version.

 *****************
 Pre-install steps